Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Experiments

 \subsection{SVHN}

-With SVHN, we progress to a full-colour image dataset and a substantially larger-scale ResNet-18 model, which we tune for 10 epochs and present in Figure~\ref{fig:SVHNLosses}.
-The periodicity in these loss evolutions corresponds to individual epochs, and is simply an artifact of training.
+With SVHN, we progress to a full-colour image dataset and a substantially larger ResNet-18 model, which we tune for 10 epochs and present in Figures~\ref{fig:SVHNAccuracies} (accuracies) and~\ref{fig:SVHNLosses} (losses).
+The periodicity in these evolutions corresponds to individual epochs, and is simply a training artefact.

-On this more realistically-scaled problem, we achieve substantial gains over \emph{Adam}. \emph{SGD Minimal} fulfils its expected role as a mediocre baseline, but \emph{SGD Full} performs admirably in this setting, matching the other algorithms' initial rate of convergence in both training and test losses, and achieving the lowest test loss of any method.
-However, it then overfits, while other methods reach similar test losses more stably. \emph{K-FAC} again fails to generalise its impressively low training losses, instead becoming stuck at a test loss almost ten times larger than its final training loss.
+On this problem, both \emph{AdamQLR} variants achieve accuracy checkpoints slightly faster than \emph{Adam}. \emph{SGD Minimal} again forms a mediocre baseline, but \emph{SGD Full} performs admirably in this setting, only slightly trailing the other algorithms' initial loss convergence.
+Every method overfits losses in this setting. \emph{K-FAC} generalises less well than its impressive training performance might lead us to hope.

-We see particuarly strong performance from the Adam-based methods.
-While \emph{Adam} itself overfits before matching its competitors' test performance, \emph{AdamQLR} reaches impressively low test losses and remains more stable there.
-Even though \emph{SGD Full} transiently achieves better performance, \emph{AdamQLR} is a more promising candidate for general application, as it achieves similar losses with greater robustness and meaningfully reduced hyperparameter tuning effort.
-Finally, the \emph{Untuned} variant performs impressively at both training- and test-time, reinforcing its efficiency and utility.
+\emph{AdamQLR}'s tuned and untuned generalisation performances are rivalled only by \emph{SGD Full} and \emph{Adam (Untuned)}, the latter over a significantly longer timescale.
+Interestingly, this selection of heuristics from \emph{K-FAC} again seems to bring benefits which are nullified by the full \emph{K-FAC} setting, raising further questions about the latter's underlying dynamics.